Minneapolis City Hall: Architecture

 The building, located at 350 South Fifth Street, is an example of Richardsonian Romanesque architecture.
 The design is based upon Henry Hobson Richardson's Allegheny County Courthouse in Pittsburgh, Pennsylvania.
 Washington School, the first schoolhouse in Minneapolis west of the Mississippi River, was demolished to make way for the new building.
 Groundbreaking took place in 1889, and the cornerstone was laid (a story off the ground) in 1891.
 Construction did not officially end until 1906, although the structural exterior was essentially complete by the end of 1895.
 The county began moving in to its side (4th Ave.) in November 1895, while the city (3rd Ave.) side was not occupied until December 1902.
 Cost was about $3,554,000, which works out to 28¢ per cubic foot ($10/m^{3}).

 Joseph Auld plays chimes in the Minneapolis City Hall tower.

 When constructed, the building claimed to have the world's largest four-faced chiming clock.
 At 24 feet, 6 inches (just under 7 1/2 meters), the faces are 18 inches (45.7 cm) wider than those of the Great Clock in London (which houses the famous hour bell Big Ben).
 The tower housing the clock reaches 345 feet (105 m) in height, and was the tallest structure in the city until the 1920s when the Foshay Tower was built.
 A 15-bell chime in the tower is played regularly, with noontime concerts provided to the public on holidays and on Fridays and certain Sundays during the warm months.
-The chime was originally 10 bells, and it was first played on March 10, 1896.
+The chime was first played on March 10, 1896.
+It originally consisted of 10 bells cast by Meneely Bell Foundry in West Troy, New York.
+Four additional bells were added to the chime in 1924; one more was added in 1972.

 The building is built of rose granite quarried in Ortonville, with many stones greater than 20 tonnes in weight.
 The granite was originally only going to be used for the foundation of the building, with brick used for the upper portion.
 However, the public appreciated the appearance of the foundation so much that they lobbied for the entire building to be made of granite.
 This may be a reason for the significant cost overruns — it was originally expected to cost only $1.15 million.

-Unlike most buildings in downtown Minneapolis, there are no "skyways" connecting the city hall to the rest of the city.
+Unlike most buildings in downtown Minneapolis, there are no skyways connecting the city hall to the rest of the city.
 Since exterior alterations are not allowed for buildings on the National Register of Historic Places, tunnels were constructed instead.
 Public pedestrian tunnels connect the building to the Hennepin County Government Center under 5th Street, and to the U.S. Courthouse under 4th Street.
 There are also restricted tunnels for use by the sheriff connecting under 4th Avenue to the Hennepin County Jail and to the Government Center.
 The METRO Blue and Green light rail lines have a stop on the south side of the building: the Government Plaza station.